 Disadvantages

-• Susceptible to spoofing with lifted prints unless liveness detection is added.
+• Susceptible to spoofing with lifted prints unless liveness detection (e.g., sweat or pulse) is added.

-• Privacy concerns if fingerprint data is stored insecurely.
+• Privacy risk if fingerprint templates are stored insecurely.

 5. Thumb Recognition